Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool updates an existing campaign with a partial update behavior (only provided fields changed).
-It distinguishes itself from the sibling google_ads_campaigns_update_status by specifying that for status-only changes, the lighter-weight alternative should be preferred.
+The description clearly states the tool updates settings on an existing campaign, specifies it's a partial update, and distinguishes from the sibling tool for status-only changes.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.